ID GUIDE TO WILD BEES

 Genus Centris

-The hind legs of female Centris bees are covered with bushy pollen-collecting scopal hairs, and bell outward at the bottom like pantaloons.
-The front and middle legs of female Centris bees are outfitted with small bristle-like hairs called setae, which form combs (made up of narrow lines of setae) and pads (made of branched and sometimes hooked setae).
-These combs and pads are specially adapted to aid in the collection of floral oils.
-Some of the setae are blade-like and used to cut open flower receptacles that contain oil.
-Centris bee females transfer oils from their front and middle oil-collecting legs to their hind-leg scopal hairs in mid-flight.
+A seminal 1981 study of oil-collecting bees by John L. Neff and Beryl Simpson described the front and middle legs of most female Centris as outfitted with small bristle-like hairs called setae, which form combs (made up of narrow lines of setae) and pads (made up of branched and hooked setae).
+Some of the setae are blade-like and used to cut open flower receptacles that contain oils.

 A female black-footed oil-digger bee (Centris atripes)